Molekule raises $58 million to take pollutants out of the air in the age of wildfires and viruses

 San Francisco-based Molekule argues that its air filter is based on a transformative technology that enables it to suck a wide range of pollutants out of the air and destroy them.
 Targets include viruses, mold, and bacteria, and the funding comes as Molekule is getting third-party validation from researchers.

 The company already has products on the market aimed at taking pollutants out of the home and helping people with allergies.
-In places like California and Australia, where wildfires have forced many out of their homes or indoors, these are becoming must-have products.
+In places like California and Australia, where wildfires have forced many out of their homes or indoors, these types of products are in high demand.

 “What’s exciting about this financing is that the investors are excited by the science, and that’s something that we have continued to double down on and continue to advance,” said Molekule CEO Dilip Goswami in an interview with VentureBeat.
 “Our technology is not just the devices we release.
 It’s also the filters that go into those devices, and how they get better over time.”